-We name our planner Kinodynamic Randomized Motion Planning - KRMP.
-As shown in [12], under reasonable assumptions on the free space, the probability of not finding a plan when one exists decreases exponentially to 0 as the number of milestones increases.
-This is a major advantage over our previous work in [7,9], which used a decentralized prioritized planning approach.
+We name our planner Kinodynamic Randomized Motion Planning (KRMP).
+As shown in [14], under reasonable assumptions on the free space, the probability of not finding a plan when one exists decreases exponentially to 0 as the number of milestones increases.
+This is a major advantage over our previous work in [9,11], which used a decentralized prioritized planning approach.
 Note, however, that the fact that the planner is probabilistically complete does not imply that the entire system is also probabilistically complete.
 The robots use partial world models and thus need to re-plan their trajectories when they encounter discrepancies in their model, (e.g. new obstacles).
 Since there is no guarantee that a series of complete plans is itself a complete plan, the robots are not guaranteed to find a global plan if one exists.
 While it is unclear to what extent the notion of completeness applies when planning for global goals with only partial knowledge of the environment, it is still desirable to achieve completeness in the system's components whenever this is possible.

-The work in [12] also demonstrated empirically that the above techniques successfully compute trajectories for a single robot with kinodynamic motion constraints, in real-time.
-To enable motion planning within robot networks, KRMP extends this previous work to accommodate multiple robots.
+The work in [14] also demonstrated empirically that the above techniques successfully compute trajectories for a single robot with kinodynamic motion constraints, in real-time, (i.e. fast enough to be run on the fly).
+To enable motion planning within robot networks, KRMP extends this previous work to accommodate several robots.
 Modified techniques are needed to 1) select milestones for expansion, 2) generate new milestones, and 3) define the endgame region.
-Below we present the technique used to generate new milestones.
+Below we present only the technique we use to generate a new milestone m'.
+Not all modifications are presented in this paper.

-When planning for multiple robots, one may generate m' using the following "parallel" approach: first, pick the control inputs for all the robots at random; next, integrate the motions of all the robots concurrently; if no collision is detected, then record the endpoint as a new milestone, otherwise pick another set of control inputs.
+When planning for multiple robots, one may generate m' using the following "parallel" approach: first, pick the control inputs for all the robots at random: next. integrate the motions of all the robots concurrently; if no collision is detected, then record the endpoint as a new milestone, otherwise pick another set of control inputs.
 We found that this technique yields a high rejection rate, especially in tight space.
-This led us to develop the following "sequential" approach: consider the robots in some order, pick the control inputs one robot at a time and integrate their motion (considering the previous robots as moving obstacles); if the motion collides, pick new control inputs or change the motion of a previous robot.
-Experiments show that this sequential approach makes it possible to get each new milestone much faster, without affecting the probabilistic completeness of the overall planner.
+This led us to develop the following "sequential" approach: consider the robots in some order, pick the control input for each robot and integrate its motion (while considering the previous robots as moving obstacles); if the motion collides, pick another control or change the motion of a previous robot.
+Our experiments show that this sequential approach makes it possible to get each new milestone much faster, without affecting probabilistic completeness of the overall planner.

 Finally, we take advantage of the various processors available in a robot network by concurrently running a separate copy of KRMP on each robot of the network.
 Each copy uses a different seed of the random number generator, hence constructs different roadmaps.
 We set the same timeout constraint (typically, a small fraction of a second) on every robot.
 Each robot then returns a plan or its failure to generate one.
-The same best plan is selected by the robots and each robot immediately executes its new trajectory.
+The same best plan is selected by the robots and each robot immediately switches to executing its new trajectory.
 This is made possible because we use a PRM planning approach.